wwt/dcauto-study-resources/docs/sections/section_1.md

 ## Overview

-This section of the exam topics focuses on the skills that will want to be very comfortable with before you can effectively study for the remaining, product-specific exam topics (in sections 2.0, 3.0, and 4.0).
+This section of the exam topics focuses on the skills you will want to be very comfortable with before effectively studying for the remaining product-specific exam topics (in sections 2.0, 3.0, and 4.0).

-In our exam preparation, we didn't spend a ton of dedicated time on the topics in this section because these particular topics are quite familiar to us from previous DevNet exam study work (DEVASC, ENAUTO, & DEVCOR), we help teach these topics in our free, ongoing, open-to-the-public [DevNet Study Group](https://www.wwt.com/community/cisco-devnet-study-groups "WWT DevNet Study Group Community"){target=_blank} meetings, and because we work with many of the topics, daily.
+During our exam preparation, we didn't spend a ton of dedicated time on the topics in this section because:

+  - These particular topics are pretty familiar to us from previous DevNet exam study work (DEVASC, ENAUTO, & DEVCOR)
+  - We help teach these topics in our free, ongoing, open-to-the-public [DevNet Study Group](https://www.wwt.com/community/cisco-devnet-study-groups "WWT DevNet Study Group Community"){target=_blank} meetings.
+  - We work with many of the topics daily.

-We do, however, remember exactly how we felt when these topics were new to us and we have plenty of resources to share.
-Also, we included some general Ansible references that we found helpful in this section, since the exam topics in each of the subsequent sections have an Ansible automation element.
+We do, however, remember exactly how we felt when these topics were new to us, and we have plenty of resources to share.
+Also, we included some general Ansible references that we found helpful in this section since the exam topics in each of the subsequent sections have an Ansible automation element.

 ???+ note "Section 1.0 Topic Details"
     - 1.1 Utilize common version control operations with git: add, clone, push, commit, diff, branching, merging conflict